Mshivam2409/DockerAUV/README.md

 Start on Boot
 Follow these instructions so that Docker and its services start automatically on boot:
 https://docs.docker.com/install/linux/linux-postinstall/#configure-docker-to-start-on-boot
-You may need to restart your system before starting the course material.
+You may need to restart your system.

 # Running the build
 Pull the repository into your working directory.